bobbyreed/bobbyreed/README.md

 ## 🎯 What I Do

 I build bridges between what was and what could be—using code to make archives breathe, history dance, and education more equitable.
-Whether I'm recreating 1920s jazz clubs in VR or ensuring every student gets called on fairly, my work lives at one intersection: **making the invisible visible through technology**.
+Whether I'm recreating neighborhoods from the past in VR or ensuring every student gets called on fairly, my work lives at one intersection: **furthering human capability through technology**.

 ## 🏛️ Projects That Tell Stories